-Gums protect and support your pearly whites and the tissue that holds them to the bone.
-When your gums aren’t healthy, you risk losing those teeth -- and damaging your overall health.
+Gums protect and support your teeth and the tissue that holds them to the bone.
+When they aren’t healthy, you risk loss of those pearly whites -- and damage to your overall health.

 How Gum Disease Happens

-“ Gum disease usually starts in areas that you’re not brushing or keeping clean,” says Mark Ryder, DMD.
-He’s chair of the division of periodontology at the University of California, San Francisco School of Dentistry.
+It "usually starts in areas that you’re not brushing or keeping clean,” says Mark Ryder, DMD, chair of periodontology at the University of California, San Francisco School of Dentistry.
 “Bacteria build up in a film on your teeth and you get a reaction to that bacteria -- inflammation.”

-Inflammation, or swelling of the gums (also known as gingivitis), can be one of the first warning signs of gum disease.
+Swelling of the gums (also known as gingivitis), can be one of the first signs of gum disease.
 Other symptoms include:

 The gums begin to pull away from the teeth, which lets in more bacteria.
 At this stage, gum disease is called periodontitis.

 That condition "causes the tissues and bone that support the teeth to break down,” Ryder says.

 “As you lose bone, your teeth get looser and looser, and eventually, they fall out,” he says.

 What’s more, oral health affects your whole body.
 People with gum disease are more likely to get heart disease and are less able to control their blood sugar, studies show.